Hillary Clinton as First Lady of the United States

 Hillary Clinton served as the first lady of the United States from 1993 until 2001, during the presidency of her husband Bill Clinton.

+As the first lady of the U.S., Clinton advocated for healthcare reform.
+In 1994, her health care plan failed to gain approval from Congress.
+In 1997 and 1999, Clinton played a leading role in promoting the creation of the State Children's Health Insurance Program, the Adoption and Safe Families Act, and the Foster Care Independence Act.
+She also advocated for gender equality at the 1995 World Conference on Women.
+In 1998, Clinton's marital relationship came under public scrutiny during the Clinton-Lewinsky scandal, which led her to issue a statement that reaffirmed her commitment to the marriage.

 General overview

 When Bill Clinton took office as president in January 1993, Hillary Clinton became the first lady.
 Her press secretary reiterated she would be using her married name rather than her maiden name Hillary Rodham.
 She was the first in this role to have a postgraduate degree and her own professional career up to the time of entering the White House.
 She was also the first to have an office in the West Wing of the White House in addition to the usual first lady offices in the East Wing.
 During the presidential transition, she was part of the innermost circle vetting appointments to the new administration.
 Her choices filled at least eleven top-level positions and dozens more lower-level ones.
 After Eleanor Roosevelt, Clinton was regarded as the most openly empowered presidential wife in American history.

 Some critics called it inappropriate for the first lady to play a central role in public policy matters.
 Supporters pointed out that Clinton's role in policy was no different from that of other White House advisors, and that voters had been well aware she would play an active role in her husband's presidency.
 Bill Clinton's campaign promise of "two for the price of one" led opponents to refer derisively to the Clintons as "co-presidents" or sometimes use the Arkansas label "Billary".
 The pressures of conflicting ideas about the role of a first lady were enough to send Hillary Clinton into "imaginary discussions" with the also-politically active Eleanor Roosevelt.
 From the time she came to Washington, Hillary also found refuge in a prayer group of the Fellowship that featured many wives of conservative Washington figures.
 Triggered in part by the death of her father in April 1993, she publicly sought to find a synthesis of Methodist teachings, liberal religious political philosophy and Tikkun editor Michael Lerner's "politics of meaning" to overcome what she saw as America's "sleeping sickness of the soul"; that would lead to a willingness "to remold society by redefining what it means to be a human being in the twentieth century, moving into a new millennium".